The Surprising Benefits of Drinking Matcha

 benefits of drinking matcha

-Matcha seems to be everywhere – from wellness influencers to Dunkin’ drinks, its vibrant, green hue is all over social media feeds and café menus.
-But, this powdered green tea is more than a trend, as there are surprising physical and mental benefits to drinking matcha.
+Matcha is everywhere – its vibrant, green hue is all over social media and café menus.
+From the early 2000s to the end of 2023, Japan’s tea exports grew from 1% to around 10% of their entire production.
+But, this ancient powdered green tea is more than a colorful trend.
+There are unique physical and mental benefits to drinking matcha regularly.

 What is Matcha?